Gsingh75/Election_Analysis/README.md

 4. To calculate the total number of votes each candidate won.
 5. To figure out who was the winner of the election based on the popular vote?

+After successfully finishing this project,

 ## Resources
 -Data Source: election_results.csv
 -Software: Python 3.6.1, Visual Studio Code, 1.70.2

 ## Summary
-The analysis of the election results produced the following:\n Total Votes: 369,711
+The analysis of the election results produced the following:

+Total Votes: 369,711

 Votes for each candidate (in % and in numbers):